Tila Von Twirl

-As a trained dancer and choreographer, Tila has danced for “Tomorrow” featuring Fleetwood Mac and "Sing" featuring Elton John as well as set choreography for Lando Blaze and Narcissa that got the honor of coining the term “stupidlesque” from New York’s Johnny Porkpie during BHoF's Movers and Shakers show.
-Tila has taught classes for Studio L’amour, School of Shimmy, Detroit School of Burlesque, Fishnet Follies and BurlyCon and is delighted to be on staff at Chicago Academy of Burlesque.
+A trained dancer and choreographer, Tila has danced for “Tomorrow” featuring Fleetwood Mac and "Sing" featuring Elton John as well as set choreography for Lando Blaze and Narcissa which coined the term “stupidlesque” from Johnny Porkpie during BHoF's Movers, Shakers, and Innovators show.
+Tila's work challenges what and who is sexy.
+Funny, queer, powerful, grotesque, absurd.

 Tila has taught classes for Chicago Academy of Burlesque, Chicago School of Burlesque, Detroit School of Burlesque, School of Shimmy (SF), Studio L'amour(Chicago), Fishnet Follies (SF), and BurlyCon (Portland) among others.
 Von Twirl delights in teaching and loves challenging how students see themselves and what they are capable of.